GLACIS·EU AI Act series·CISO·Updated April 2026

 • Model weight protection: Encryption and access controls for model files

-2. Logging and Audit Trail Infrastructure (Article 12)
+2. Logging and audit-trail infrastructure (Article 12)

 Article 12 establishes requirements that directly impact CISO infrastructure decisions.
 This is perhaps the most operationally demanding requirement for security teams.